wuwowuyi/Berkeley-CS285-2023-Deep-Reinforcement-Learning/hw2/READMe.md

 All are on default parameters otherwise mentioned.
 From top to bottom:
 * Green line, reward-to-go and normalize advantages are both true. (learning rate 0.003)
+* Blue line, reward-to-go and normalize advantages are both true
-* Orange and blue line, only normalize advantages
+* Orange line, normalize advantages is true
 * Grey line, only reward_to_go
 * bottom green line, reward-to-go and normalize advantages are both false